minte9/mlearning-pages/main/nltk/text/readme.md

 of the word in all other documents.

 The more a word appears in a document, the more important is.
+We call this term frequency (tf).

 In contrast, if a word appears in many documents, it is less important to any individual document.
+We call this document frequency (df).

+By combing these two statistics, we give a score to every word that represents how important the word is in a document.

 #